Tecvoc/TicketBook/README.md

- * Copyright (C) Nilajan Bala - All Rights Reserved
+ * Copyright (C) Nilanjan Bala - All Rights Reserved
  * Unauthorized copying of this file, via any medium is strictly prohibited
  * Proprietary and confidential
  * Written by Nilanjan Bala <nilanjan1@tutanota.com>, August 2021